Ad115/ICGC-data-parser/SSM_DATA_README.md

 This is about the infamous `simple_somatic_mutations.aggregated.vcf` file presented in each ICGC Data Release in which the information of all simple somatic mutations found accross all patients in all cancer projects is found.

+The top 500 of this file (ICGC daa release 22) can be found at the [sample-data](https://github.com/Ad115/ICGC-data-parser/tree/develop/sample-data) folder of this repo named as `ssm_head500.vcf`

 Download
 --------
 This file can be downloaded using: